AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 We are using [jestJS](https://jestjs.io/) for the unit tests of the [CLI](https://github.com/adobe/aio-cli), [SDK](https://github.com/adobe/aio-sdk) and bootstrapped application.
 It is however possible to change the implementation to your preferred framework.

-[CI/CD for Project Firefly Applications](../guides/deployment/ci_cd_for_firefly_apps.md) also explains how to execute these tests in the context of a CI/CD pipeline.
+[CI/CD for App Builder Applications](../guides/deployment/ci_cd_for_firefly_apps.md) also explains how to execute these tests in the context of a CI/CD pipeline.

 ## 7 Deploying the Application